 What is BART Silicon Valley?

-BART Silicon Valley involves a program of transportation improvements in the SVRT corridor that generally extends from the southern boundary of Alameda County in the City of Fremont through the cities of Milpitas, San Jose, and Santa Clara in Santa Clara County.
+VTA’s BART Silicon Valley involves a program of transportation improvements in the corridor that generally extends from the southern boundary of Alameda County in the City of Fremont through the cities of Milpitas, San Jose, and Santa Clara in Santa Clara County.
 These improvements include a planned 16-mile, six-station extension of the existing San Francisco Bay Area Rapid Transit District (BART) system into Silicon Valley.
-The BART Silicon Valley program also includes other related projects and activities required to prepare the rail corridor for BART, such as relocation of existing UPRR tracks and utilities, drainage improvements, and grade separation projects within the alignment that are funded through other sources.
-BART Silicon Valley is being managed by the Santa Clara Valley Transportation Authority (VTA) in cooperation with BART.
-BART Silicon Valley will be constructed in phases.
-The Berryessa Extension is the first 10 miles which includes two stations and Phase II is the last six miles which includes four stations.
+VTA’s BART Silicon Valley program also includes other related projects and activities required to prepare the rail corridor for BART, such as relocation of existing UPRR tracks and utilities, drainage improvements, and grade separation projects within the alignment that are funded through other sources.
+VTA’s BART Silicon Valley is being managed by the Santa Clara Valley Transportation Authority (VTA) in cooperation with BART.
+VTA’s BART Silicon Valley will be constructed in phases.
+Phase I (Berryessa Extension) is the first 10 miles which includes two stations and Phase II is the last six miles which includes four stations.

-The Berryessa Extension consists of the design, construction, and future operation of an approximate 10-mile extension of the BART system into Santa Clara County.
-The Berryessa Extension will connect to the track south of the planned BART Warm Springs Station in Southern Fremont (under construction and opening in 2015) and proceed in the former Union Pacific Railroad corridor through Milpitas to the Berryessa District of San Jose, near Las Plumas Avenue.
-The alignment is a combination of at-grade, open cut, and aerial guideway configurations, and includes a retained-cut passenger station in Milpitas (Milpitas Station) and an above-ground passenger terminus station in San Jose (Berryessa Station).
+The Phase I consists of the design, construction, and future operation of an approximate 10-mile extension of the BART system into Santa Clara County.
+Phase I will connect to the track south of the BART Warm Springs Station in Southern Fremont (opened in 2017) and proceed in the former Union Pacific Railroad corridor through Milpitas to the Berryessa District of San Jose, near Las Plumas Avenue.
+The alignment is a combination of at-grade, open cut, and aerial guideway configurations, and includes a retained-cut passenger station in Milpitas (Milpitas Station) and an above-ground passenger terminus station in San Jose (Berryessa/North San José Station).

 BART is finalizing their fare and service plan for the Berryessa Extension in the coming months.
 When Phase I passenger service begins, up to 10-car trains on frequencies of approximately 15 minutes, will be operated during peak commute periods on one BART line.
 Phase I will continue to be accommodated by one-line until BART’s new train car program delivers a sufficient number of cars to support two-line service, estimated to be in early 2019.
-The extension will include light rail intermodal improvements at the Milpitas Station and new high frequency feeder bus service to connect the Berryessa Station to downtown San Jose and the City of Santa Clara.
+The extension will include light rail intermodal improvements at the Milpitas Station and new high frequency feeder bus service to connect the Berryessa/North San José Station to downtown San Jose and the City of Santa Clara.
 The projected opening day ridership is approximately 23,000 average weekday riders.
 Approximately 4,800 parking spaces will be provided to serve projected year 2035 park-and-ride demand.
-Passenger service is planned to start in Late 2017.

 Why BART Silicon Valley?